genecommerce/Blue-Foot-Documentation/PageBuilderBlocks/StructuralContentAttributes.md

 # Blue Foot: Page Builder Blocks
 ## Structural Content Attributes
 Content attributes for structural elements such as rows and columns cannot be added using the admin interface, these are defined in XML.
-You will see these defined within '''<structural>''' within app/code/community/Gene/BlueFoot/etc/bluefoot/pagebuilder.xml.
+You will see these defined within a structural tag in app/code/community/Gene/BlueFoot/etc/bluefoot/pagebuilder.xml.

 ##### Adding a Structural Content Attribute
 To add a structural content attribute you must first create a pagebuilder.xml within your module.